Characteristic functions of measures on geometric rough paths: Representations

 \begin{lem} Let $V$ be locally convex, $A$ a Banach algebra and $M \in \LLL(V,A)$.
 Let $x \in E$ such that $M(x^k) \neq 0$ for some $k \geq 0$.
 Then there exists $\varepsilon > 0$ sufficiently small such that $(\varepsilon M)(x) \neq 0$. \end{lem}

 \begin{proof} Since $\norm{M(x)}$ is a semi-norm on $E$, $\sum_{k \geq 0} \norm{M(x^k)}$ converges by Corollary~\ref{cor_radiusOfConv}, from which the conclusion follows. \end{proof}

-Let $\F$ be a field and $A$ an $\F$-algebra with involution $\cdot^*$ (of the first or second kind).
-A $*$-polynomial identity over $\F$ on a subset $Q \subseteq A$ is a polynomial with coefficients in $\F$ and indeterminates $x_1,x_1^*,\ldots, x_k,x_k^*$, where only $x_i$ and $x_i^*$ commute, which vanishes under all substitutions of variables $x_1,\ldots,x_k \in Q$.
-A polynomial identity is defined similarly without indeterminates $x_i^*$.
+Let $\F$ be a field and $A$ an $\F$-algebra.
+A polynomial identity over $\F$ on a subset $Q \subseteq A$ is a polynomial in non-commuting indeterminates $x_1,\ldots, x_k$, with coefficients in $\F$, which is non-zero (that is, not every coefficient is zero) and which vanishes under all substitutions of variables $x_1,\ldots, x_k \in Q$.
 We refer to Giambruno and Zaicev~\cite{polyIden} for further details.

 Let $V$ be a vector space with Hamel basis $\Theta$.
 Then the set of pure tensors $\Theta^{\otimes k} = \{v_1 \ldots v_k \mid v_j \in \Theta, 1\leq j\leq k\}$ is a Hamel basis for $V^{\otimes k}$.
 Thus for every $x \in V^{\otimes k}$ define $\Theta_x$ as the finite set of vectors in $\Theta$ which appear in the representation of $x$ in the basis $\Theta^{\otimes k}$.
 Define $f^\Theta_x$ the canonical formal non-commuting polynomial in indeterminates $\Theta_x$ associated with $x$.
 As $\Theta_x$ is a finite set, the following is a consequence of the Hahn-Banach theorem.